4TT1L4/oura-workshop/README.md

 ### Advanced Features: Custom Network

-Configure Oura to connect to a custom network (other than mainnet or preprod).
+Configure Oura to connect to a custom network (other than mainnet, preview or preprod).

+For details see the [ChainConfig enum](https://github.com/txpipe/oura/blob/0e419322dba45f81f20a71f160eabbd2bfe12c3f/src/framework/mod.rs#L71-L75) in the Oura source.

 TODO